wso2-extensions/apim-handler-pingai/DEVELOPER_GUIDE.md

         }
     }

+ **Note:** After the Authentication handler, by default Authorization header will be removed from the transport headers.
+ However **auth token** will be sent as the API Key and will be added to the request metadata payload as a new transport header **APIKey**.
+ If you want Authorization header to be present in the transport headers, either by adding the PingAISecurityHandler before Authentication handler or by changing the default configuration of Authentication handler not to remove Authorization header after the handler, you can achieve that.
 #### Changing the ASE model parameters
 The API JSON file parameters define the behavior and properties of the API and the learning model.
 If there are more configurations for the AI model, add those configurations as additional properties before publishing the API.
 If no additional parameters added, default values will be used.